rcaelers/workrave-website/content/en/docs/applets/mate/index.md

 ---
 title: MATE applet
 ---
 In the Mate desktop environment, a Workrave applet that shows all timer values can be added to a panel.
-This applet can be added by right clicking in panel.
+This applet can be added by right clicking in the panel.
 In the popup menu, select `Add to Panel`:

 ![Enable Mate applet](/images/screenshots/mate-applet-activate-1.png)